Get Help Today. (800) 516-4357

 • Gaps in memory and problem-solving skills

 Stimulant drugs, such as cocaine, methamphetamine, and prescription ADHD medications, can cause issues when taken, especially when misused, during pregnancy.
-Stimulants can cause the blood vessels in the placenta to constrict, not allowing enough blood or oxygen through.The following issues can occur:
+Stimulants can cause the blood vessels in the placenta to constrict, not allowing enough blood or oxygen to reach the baby.The following issues can occur:

 • Low birth weight